tus/tus-resumable-upload-protocol/protocol.md

 the upload resource.

-The Client SHOULD send all the remaining bytes of an upload in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is desirable, for example, if the [Checksum](#checksum) extension is used.
+The Client SHOULD send all the remaining bytes of an upload in a single `PATCH` request, but MAY also use multiple small requests successively for scenarios where this is desirable, for example, if the [Checksum](#checksum) extension is used.

 The Server MUST acknowledge successful `PATCH` requests with the `204 No Content` or `200 OK` status.
 It MUST include the `Upload-Offset` header containing